 Inspired by central Melbourne’s world-famous laneways, central Geelong’s Laneways Action Plan identifies opportunities to create new pathways through the city.
 Improving Geelong’s laneway network by enhancing existing and creating new corridors, will significantly contribute to the future liveability and economic prosperity of the city.

-Project duration: 2018 - 2022
+Project duration: 2018 - 2023

-Location: Breakthrough 28 Malop Street to extend Dennys Place
+Location: Dennys Place

 Funding partners: The State Government is investing $2.7 million into building innovative and creative key connections in Geelong to make it easier for pedestrians to move through the city from the iconic waterfront precinct to the CBD.
 A further $1.35 million has been allocated through the Geelong City Deal.
 The $500 million Geelong City Deal is a 10-year partnership between the three levels of government to secure the economic success of Geelong and its people.

 The Geelong City Deal will support the revitalisation of central Geelong and the region’s continued economic diversification, with a particular focus on unlocking the significant economic potential of the visitor economy of the Great Ocean Road region.